Breastfeeding has many health benefits for moms and babies. For example, breastfeeding will:

 - A variety of vegetables and fruits

 - Seafood, poultry, lean meats, eggs, beans, and nuts

 - Fat-free or low-fat milk or soy products with added calcium

 - Brown rice, 100% whole-wheat bread, and other whole grains

 - Fortified cereals (cereals with added iron and folic acid)

 Limit foods and drinks high in “empty calories” from added sugars and solid fats.
 Foods and drinks with lots of empty calories include desserts, fatty meats, fried foods, and sugar-sweetened drinks.

 Eat 8 to 12 ounces of seafood each week.

 Fish and shellfish have nutrients that can help your baby see and learn better.
 Eat seafood 2 to 3 days a week.
 Be sure to include a variety of healthy choices, like:

 - Canned light tuna

-- White (albacore) tuna – up to 6 ounces a week
+- White (albacore) tuna – no more than 6 ounces a week

 Avoid fish that are high in mercury, especially swordfish, tilefish, shark, and king mackerel.
 Mercury is a metal that can hurt your baby’s development.